 What are Nutraceuticals?

 More commonly however, the term is primarily reserved for products such as MSM, chondroitin, and glucosamine, likely because their use has become so wide-spread.
-In fact, these products have been so effectively marketed for arthritis that they are now being used for every ache, pain and joint discomfort imaginable, including even symptoms that are completely unrelated.
+In fact, these products have been so effectively marketed for arthritis in horses that they are now being used for every ache, pain and joint discomfort imaginable, including even symptoms that are completely unrelated.
 There are thousands of different arthritis products available containing these ingredients, for both people and animals.
-It is even routinely added to the pet food!
+It is even routinely added to pet food and horse feed!
 Such is the power of marketing.

 MSM (methylsulfonylmethane) is a form of sulphur which can be valuable for arthritis, joint pain and swellings.
 It can be particularly beneficial for acute muscle injuries and some forms of arthritis as it strengthens connective tissue and also helps to increase the permeability of the joint and muscle membranes allowing the release of excess fluid.
 This can result in a relief of swelling as well as drainage of inflammatory toxins.
-However, many dogs are sensitive or intolerant to sulphur compounds which can then result in fatigue, shortness of breath, congestion, immune issues, or skin problems.
-In addition, the long-term use of MSM depletes calcium levels which then exacerbates joint problems.
+However, many horses are sensitive or intolerant to sulphur compounds which can then result in fatigue, shortness of breath, congestion, immune issues, or skin problems.
+In addition, the long-term use of MSM depletes calcium levels.
 All of these symptoms can occur shortly after taking the supplement or appear more slowly over time.
-No matter how your dog responds, dose on the side of caution and limit the use of MSM to thirty days unless obvious benefit is demonstrated beyond that time.
+No matter how your horse responds, dose on the side of caution and limit the use of MSM to thirty days unless obvious benefit is demonstrated beyond that time.

-Considering that thousands of dogs everywhere are being fed products containing MSM or glucosamine products over long periods of time we know that there are many, many of them out there who want to tell us that their fatigue, shortness of breath, immunity issues, heart symptoms and metabolic problems are due to their supplement program.
+Considering that thousands of horses are being fed products containing MSM or glucosamine products over long periods of time we know that there are many, many horses out there who want to tell us that their fatigue, shortness of breath, poor performance, immunity issues, heart symptoms and metabolic problems are due to their supplement program.
 But unfortunately, there is little awareness out there of the problems that are occurring with these Generally Regarded As Safe (GRAS) supplements.
-Rather, these symptoms are often blamed on other issues and our dogs may even be wrongly medicated.
+Rather, these symptoms are often blamed on other issues and horses may even be wrongly medicated.

 Too Good To Be True

-Despite the very effective mass marketing of nutraceuticals for dogs they should not be considered a panacea for every ailment.
+Despite the very effective mass marketing of nutraceuticals they should not be considered a panacea for every ailment.
 There are no panaceas; if it’s too good to be true it probably is.
 Always seek the underlying cause of all ailments be it diet, lack of exercise, or nutritional deficiencies.
 Diet is a major cause of joint pain!
-Especially meat believe it or not.
+Especially sugar.

 Healthy Natural Alternatives

-Alongside diet, there are many other natural solutions for dog's joint pain and inflammation.
-Sore, stiff joints and arthritic issues are frequently related to canine calcium deficiency which is a very common mineral deficiency in dogs.
-For a safe and effective program start with Bone-Up (Calcium citrate and Vitamin B6) and Joint-Clear (birch bark, black cohosh, burdock root, yucca root).
-Eliminate all red meats (beef, bison, pork, lamb, venison) which commonly contribute to pain, stiffness and inflammation.
+Alongside diet, there are many other natural solutions for joint pain and inflammation.
+Lameness and arthritic issues are frequently related to a calcium deficiency which is a very common mineral deficiency in horses.
+For a safe and effective program start with Bone-Up (Calcium citrate and Vitamin B6) and Joint-Clear (birch bark, celery seed, burdock root, yucca root).
+Eliminate grass, all grains, sweet feeds and all other high sugar feeds.
+These acid-producing foods commonly contribute to pain, stiffness and inflammation.
 Rarely will supplements – including nutraceuticals – solve pain problems without an improved diet.
-It is also recommended to have a hair tissue mineral analysis performed to determine exactly which deficiencies or excesses your pet have.
+It is also recommended to have a hair tissue mineral analysis performed to determine exactly how the minerals measure up for your horse.